Goer17/image-downloader/README.md

 # Image Downloader

-**Image Downloader** is a lightweight Python script that helps you download images from Google.
+**Image Downloader** is a lightweight Python script that allows you to download images from the internet based on your search queries.

 Additionally, to meet custom requirements, I have integrated the OpenAI SDK into this project, allowing you to use their API to filter images based on your specifications.

 ### Installation